ezekiel-g/vite-react-employees/README.md

-Vite React Employees is a React frontend app designed to connect to multiple versions of the same back-end API Employees app.
+Vite React Employees is a React front-end app designed to connect to multiple versions of the same back-end API Employees app.